mosabami/enterprise-scale-aks-levelup/steps/deployment/README.md

 3. Follow the instructions [here](https://github.com/Azure/Enterprise-Scale-for-AKS/blob/main/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/08-workload.md#provide-yourself-access-to-create-secrets-in-your-key-vault) to provide yourself access to create secrets in Key vault (don't deploy the workload)

-4. SSH into the jumpbox you created using Visual Studio code using the instructions at the bottom of  [this page](https://github.com/Azure/Enterprise-Scale-for-AKS/blob/main/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/04-network-hub.md).
+4. SSH into the jumpbox vm you created, using Visual Studio code using the instructions [here](https://github.com/Azure/Enterprise-Scale-for-AKS/blob/main/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/08-workload.md#option-1-connecting-into-the-server-dev-linux-vm-using-ssh-and-vs-code).
 All the steps below need to be done from the jumpbox because your AKS, Key vault and ACR resources can only be accessed from within the same virtual network.
 We are using visual studio code because it is easy to manipulate files in your virtual machine using it.

 5. Install the required tools in your new virtual machine using the instructions [here](./portgress-resource-deployment/setupVM.md)